Obtaining Commercial Property in Illinois

 Once you’ve determined which property you are going to purchase, you will need financing.
 This can be an involved process all on its own, especially since different lenders will often have their own requirements when it comes to qualifying for financing.

 Negotiations of price, inspections, costs, contract terms, and so forth are integral to any commercial real estate purchase.
-These are best handled with a commercial realtor or real estate lawyer since they are familiar with the laws and norms that permeate these types of transactions.
+These are best handled by a commercial realtor or real estate lawyer since they are familiar with the laws and norms that permeate these types of transactions.

 Real estate contracts of any kind are inherently complex, and in the case of a commercial situation where each party is doing their best to benefit from the transaction (and where some laws don’t necessarily apply), it can often be slanted one way or another.
 Having a skilled and knowledgeable negotiator on your side is crucial to making sure the transaction is favorable.

-In addition, these transactions typically occur between two legal entities, so there will usually be extra steps involved in order to determine how fit each party is to conduct the transaction.
+In addition, these transactions typically occur between two legal entities, so there will usually be extra steps involved in order to determine how to fit each party is to conduct the transaction.

-Once everything has been examined, negotiated, and underwritten (which is typically a highly drawn out process), the closing process begins.
+Once everything has been examined, negotiated, and underwritten (which is typically a highly drawn-out process), the closing process begins.
 If you haven’t performed due diligence in advance, this will often be the time when it will be handled.
 If all goes well, you’ll be able to begin using the property since it will be legally titled to you (or rather, to your legal entity).

 Throughout the process, a real estate attorney will be able to provide invaluable assistance.
 Our lawyers at Hart David Carson LLP stand ready to assist you as you purchase commercial property in Illinois.